 Ensure that children, who have additional/unmet needs are supported appropriately.
-This could include referrals to Early Help Services or Child Protection Contacts to specialist services if they are a child in need or have been / are at risk of being abused and neglected.
+This could include referrals to Early Help Services or Child Protection Contact Referralst o specialist services if they are a child in need or have been / are at risk of being abused and neglected.

 Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-Refer to KCSiE(DfE 2021), pg.
-31-33
+Refer to KCSiE(DfE 2023), pg.33 the welfare of a child, staff members should always act in the best interests of the child.

-Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
-When concerned about the welfare of a child, staff members should always act in the best interests of the child.
+Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding, including online and offline, is concerned.
+When concerned about